How to find a life insurance broker: should I use an IFA?

 Unlike dealing directly with just one insurance company, independent brokers have a broad network of insurers at their fingertips.

-This wide-ranging access enables them to explore various options, enhancing the chances of discovering more favorable rates.
+This wide-ranging access enables them to explore various options, enhancing the chances of discovering more favourable rates.

 Brokers use their connections with multiple insurers to secure competitive quotes that are specifically personalised to meet the unique needs of their clients.